Flatness problem: Measurement

 The value of Ω at the present time is denoted Ω_{0}.
 This value can be deduced by measuring the curvature of spacetime (since Ω = 1, or $\rho=\rho_c$, is defined as the density for which the curvature K = 0).
 The curvature can be inferred from a number of observations.

 One such observation is that of anisotropies (that is, variations with direction - see below) in the Cosmic Microwave Background (CMB) radiation.
 The CMB is electromagnetic radiation which fills the universe, left over from an early stage in its history when it was filled with photons and a hot, dense plasma.
 This plasma cooled as the universe expanded, and when it cooled enough to form stable atoms it no longer absorbed the photons.
 The photons present at that stage have been propagating ever since, growing fainter and less energetic as they spread through the ever-expanding universe.

 The temperature of this radiation is almost the same at all points on the sky, but there is a slight variation (around one part in 100,000) between the temperature received from different directions.
 The angular scale of these fluctuations - the typical angle between a hot patch and a cold patch on the sky - depends on the curvature of the universe which in turn depends on its density as described above.
 Thus, measurements of this angular scale allow an estimation of Ω_{0}.
 (Note: Liddle uses an alternative notation in which Ω_{0} is the current density of matter alone, excluding any contribution from dark energy; his Ω_{0}+Ω_{Λ} corresponds to Ω_{0} in this article.)

 Another probe of Ω_{0} is the frequency of Type-Ia supernovae at different distances from Earth.
 These supernovae, the explosions of degenerate white dwarf stars, are a type of standard candle; this means that the processes governing their intrinsic brightness are well understood so that a measure of apparent brightness when seen from Earth can be used to derive accurate distance measures for them (the apparent brightness decreasing in proportion to the square of the distance - see luminosity distance).
 Comparing this distance to the redshift of the supernovae gives a measure of the rate at which the universe has been expanding at different points in history.
 Since the expansion rate evolves differently over time in cosmologies with different total densities, Ω_{0} can be inferred from the supernovae data.

 Data from the Wilkinson Microwave Anisotropy Probe (WMAP, measuring CMB anisotropies) combined with that from the Sloan Digital Sky Survey and observations of type-Ia supernovae constrain Ω_{0} to be 1 within 1%.
 In other words, the term |Ω − 1| is currently less than 0.01, and therefore must have been less than 10^{−62} at the Planck era.
-The cosmological parameters measured by Planck spacecraft mission reaffirmed previous results by WMAP.
+The cosmological parameters measured by the Planck spacecraft mission reaffirmed previous results by WMAP.